hexadezi/TailNET/README.md

 TailNET is a small and simple library which will monitor a file and output appended data like -f (follow) function in tail.m
 - If the monitoring has already started and the file is deleted, it will not affect the monitoring.

-  If the file exists again or is created, the monitoring is resumed.
+  The monitoring is resumed, if the file exists again or is created.
 - If the file becomes smaller, it will be recognized and the monitoring will be reset to the new file size.

 ## Target .NET Framework